kudobuilder/kudo/docs/FAQ.md

   name: kafka
 ```

-More examples can be found in the https://github.com/kudobuilder/frameworks project and include: [flink](https://flink.apache.org/), [kafka](https://kafka.apache.org/), and [zookeeper](https://zookeeper.apache.org/).
+More examples can be found in the [https://github.com/kudobuilder/frameworks](https://github.com/kudobuilder/frameworks) project and include: [flink](https://flink.apache.org/), [kafka](https://kafka.apache.org/), and [zookeeper](https://zookeeper.apache.org/).

+#### What is a deployable service?

+Deployable service is simple a service that is deployed on a cluster, however some services are more conceptual which is what KUDO aims to help with.
+For instance, Cassandra is a service, however in another since it is a concept.
+It really is a collection of data service nodes.
+It is the collection of these instances that make of Cassandra.
+A Cassandra Framework would capture the concept that you want to manage a Cassandra cluster.
+The FrameworkVersion is the specific version of Cassandra along with any special plans to manage that cluster as outlined below.

 #### What is a FrameworkVersion?